 What Is Gelatin?

 Gelatin is a protein obtained by boiling skin, tendons, ligaments, and/or bones with water.
 It’s usually obtained from cows or pigs.
-It’s not vegetarian—so check the ingredient list on the backs of products carefully so you can avoid it.
+It’s not vegetarian or vegan—so check the ingredient list on the backs of products carefully so you can avoid it.

 It’s often used as a binding agent.
 Watch out for candy that has a gummy texture, as it probably contains gelatin.
 Also be on the lookout for “isinglass,” a type of gelatin made from fish, which is sometimes used in the wine-refining process.
 And when it’s time to buy makeup or other beauty products, check those ingredients, too, because gelatin can be found in odd places, such as in face masks and nail polish remover.
 You can search PETA US’ cruelty-free company database to learn which companies are cruelty-free and/or vegan.